clnhll/ion-alpha-scroll/README.md

  - Dragging enabled
  - Updates when ng-model changes
  - Aesthetic improvements
+ - Only shows letters in sidebar that have corresponding values in key list

 > Configurable Ionic directive for alphabetically indexed list with an alpha scroll bar.